 Q. One of Recovery Point Systems’ differentiators is its ability to handle hybrid environments.
 What’s the oldest system you are currently supporting?

 A. That’s tough – hardware or OS?
 We have mainframes, ES/900, Z9.
 About 15-year-old technology.
 We have a 3490 tape drive and still read tapes.
 But about 90% of our hardware is within 7 – 8 years old.
 We do keep a lot of antiques.
 Recently we had someone contact us.
 Their business was involved in a lawsuit where they had to provide data from SDLT tapes.
 Another company was going to charge them $20,000 to read them.
 We dusted off our old tape drive and got some software from Arcserve which would read them.
-We keep everything.
-We have a big attic.
+We keep everything and have a big attic.

 Q. Sounds like you’re like the Smithsonian of IT!
 You have data center locations in Germantown and Gaithersburg Maryland, Mt.
 Prospect Illinois, and Kenosha Wisconsin.
 I guess you look for locations near a big city but far enough away to not be a strategic target for anyone.
 Which of these is your favorite?
 Which has the best restaurants nearby?